EHCI Gadget Debug

 EHCI Debug Device mode (serial) --->

-Remove all usb gadget drivers such as g_ehter or g_mass_storage with rmmod then do:
+Remove all usb gadget drivers such as g_ether or g_mass_storage with rmmod or modprobe -r if they are loaded.
+Then move the distribution's dir

 I recommend to open the TTY before starting debug target.
 Doing it the other way around slows down the debug target boot and seems to confuse serial gadget framework.